Nuper rosarum flores

-It has been argued that the motet presents homographic tenors and is therefore not an isorhythmic motet as often presented, since there are no isorhythms in its compositional proceedings.
+It has been argued that the motet presents 'homographic' tenors and is therefore not an isorhythmic motet as it often classified, since there are no isorhythms in its compositional proceedings.
+The two tenors are notated as a mensural canon employing the rhythmic ratios 6:4:2:3.
+These appear to be derived from the proportions of Solomon's Temple, if not those of Florence's Cathedral as sometimes assumed.
 Regardless, the motet is striking for its synthesis of the older isorhythmic style and the new contrapuntal style that Dufay himself would explore further in the coming decades, as would successors such as Ockeghem and Josquin des Prez.
-The work is considered an icon of Western culture.
+The work has "come to be treated as an icon in the history of Western musical culture".

-The title of the piece stems from the name of the cathedral itself: Santa Maria del Fiore, or St. Mary of the Flower.
-The opening lines of Dufay's text refers to Pope Eugene IV's gift to the cathedral, and to the city of Florence, of a golden rose to decorate the high altar—a gift made the week before the dedication.